wunderio/WunderTools/start.md

 ```

 Now you're inside the guest vm created by vagrant in the last step.
-Got to the app's directory …
+Go to the app's directory …

 ```bash
 cd /vagrant/drupal